Water allocation policies

 The Northern Territory Water Allocation Planning Framework applies to water resources within and outside water allocation plan areas.

-The Framework establishes contingent allocations for non-consumptive and consumptive uses where scientific research on environmental and/or non-consumptive cultural water requirements is not available, while allowing for alternative allocations to be set where there is scientific research that can be used as a basis for the alternative allocation.
-The WAPF is sometimes referred to as the ‘80:20’ Rule.
+The Framework establishes contingent allocations for non-consumptive and consumptive uses where scientific research on environmental and/or non-consumptive cultural water requirements is not available.
+It also allows for alternative allocations to be set where there is scientific research that can be used as a basis for the alternative allocations.

 For more information on the Northern Territory WAP Framework .

 For more information about how the Top End and Arid Zone boundary was developed you can read the Classification of the Top End and Arid Zone for Northern Territory water resources Water Resources Division Technical Report 55/2020

 This page has information about Aboriginal water reserves in water allocation plans in the Northern Territory (NT).

 In 2017, the Northern Territory Government released a policy framework for strategic Aboriginal water reserves.

 Aboriginal water reserves exist in water allocation plans as a sub-class of some beneficial use categories.

 They are determined by the proportion of eligible Aboriginal land with direct physical access to water.

 Aboriginal water reserves are a reserved volume of water for use, use in partnership or trade.